Today, just three days before Christmas as it always was, is Lady Bird Johnson’s birthday. This year marks her centennial.

 When Mrs. Roosevelt died a year after Mrs. Wilson, Mrs. Johnson joined her husband, the President and Mrs. Kennedy, former President and Mrs. Truman and former President Eisenhower for her November 11, 1962 funeral.

 Although deeply-rooted progressive values affirmed Mrs. Johnson’s lifelong identity as a Democrat, as “dean” of the “First Lady sorority” she was equally close to those who were Republicans.
 In the pictures below, she is seen over the course of half a century with Bess Truman, Mamie Eisenhower, Jackie Kennedy Onassis, Pat Nixon, Betty Ford, Rosalynn Carter, Nancy Reagan, Barbara Bush, Hillary Clinton and Laura Bush.
-Having died a year before Barack Obama‘s 2008 presidential campaign and election, she never had a chance to meet Michelle Obama.
+Having died before Barack Obama‘s 2008 presidential campaign and election, she never had a chance to meet Michelle Obama.

 Mrs. Johnson was a Congressional wife when she first met Bess Truman and the close political alliance between their husbands was a natural bridge between the two women.
 Lady Bird Johnson was closer to Mamie Eisenhower, however, since LBJ came to work closely in his role as Senate Majority Leader with Dwight Eisenhower during his presidency from 1953 to 1961.
 Starting in 1966, the two women became especially close since the former President was increasingly hospitalized at Walter Reed Hospital for lengthy periods.
 Mrs. Johnson regularly invited Mrs. Eisenhower down to afternoon events at the White House and when she joined LBJ in making the twenty-minute drive to the Army hospital so he could consult with his predecessor there, the two women would cloister themselves together in conversation.